Denis Brogniart: Humanitarian and solidarity commitments

-Denis Brogniart has also made several trips to the Foundation's activities, in Haiti for example, to testify and put his reputation at the service of this cause.
+Brogniart has also made several trips to the Foundation's activities, in Haiti for example, to testify and put his reputation at the service of this cause.

-Since the beginning of 2018, Denis Brogniart has been an ambassador for the ARC Foundation for Cancer Research.
+Since the beginning of 2018, Brogniart has been an ambassador for the ARC Foundation for Cancer Research.
 He will also be the sponsor of the 5th edition of the Triathlon des Roses, dedicated to breast cancer research.